qcappart/learning-DD/README.md

 ### 2. Building graphnn library

-This library has been developped by Dai et al. Please see https://github.com/Hanjun-Dai/graphnn for the instructions about how to build it.
+This library has been developped by Dai et al. and we made no modification on it.
+Please see https://github.com/Hanjun-Dai/graphnn for the instructions about how to build it.

 ### 3. Building learning-DD

-1. Assuming you are located at the root of the repository, go to the project library
+1. Assuming you are located at the root of the repository, go to the project library:

 ```shell
 cd models/misp-random/code